KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 ## Configuring Keycloak metrics

-Keycloak comes with 3 environment variables which can be used to enable additional metrics that are useful for creating histograms.
+Keycloak comes with 3 environment variables which can be used to enable additional metrics that are useful for monitoring e.g. login times.
 These are all set to false by default.
 The environment variables are:

 1) KC_CACHE_METRICS_HISTOGRAMS_ENABLED.
 If set to true, buckets for various cache related metrics are enabled.
 These metrics do not appear to very useful.